 Until, like, October 2017.

 I had these panic attacks in September and October, the third and fourth months of my pregnancy, where my mind wouldn’t stop.
 I was bombarded by intrusive thoughts, plagued by uncontrollable insecurity, and I spun out like a motherfucker for days unable to pinpoint or halt the physiological or emotional insanity that was each panic attack.
 Over the course of that time I stopped painting, stopped playing guitar, stopped seeing family and friends, and basically halted everything that made me.
 The worst part was that...
 I could see it.
 I was atop myself, outside myself.
 I was split into pieces and each one was fully conscious and aware.
 In those moments, the new panicked driver of my body and mind was this omniscient entity that I had absolutely no control over.
-Like a cowboy on a bucking bronco that longed for death so at least the ride would be over.
+The Real Me, lost and tucked away inside, was like a cowboy on a bucking bronco.
+I longed for death so at least the ride would be over.

 Assload of $$ for shit-tastic.